imteekay/crafting-an-interpreter/README.md

-# Monkey TS
+# Crafting an Interpreter

-The Monkey programming language's compiler written in TypeScript.
+Crafting an interpreter/compiler with TypeScript.

 ## Series